telerik/kendo-theme-bootstrap/README.md

 To ensure a certain level of compatibility, the Bootstrap variables are mapped locally.
 This also enables Kendo UI to use an ad-hoc micro framework based on primitive components.
 For example, [button](src/mixins/appearance/_button.scss), [input](src/mixins/appearance/_input.scss), [node](src/mixins/appearance/_node.scss), and so on.

 However, some variables, such as `$tooltip-arrow-width` that is used in the tooltip, are not mapped.
 They are referenced explicitly because they do not fit within the previously mentioned framework.

+## Contribution

+We accept contributions from the public.

+Before you pose your suggestions, please make sure that you:

+1. Read and sign the [Kendo UI for Angular Contribution License Agreement (CLA)](goo.gl/forms/dXc1RaE8le6rVZ0h1).
+The CLA confirms that you acknowledge the legal aspects of your contributions.
+2. Submit a Pull Request.